Automated Synthesis of Distributed Self-Stabilizing Protocols: SMT-based Synthesis Solution

-In order to synthesize a monotonic-stabilizing protocol, we need to add a constraint to guarantee that in each recovery path, each process gets executed at most once.
+In order to synthesize a monotonic-stabilizing protocol, we need to add a constraint to guarantee that in each recovery path, each process executes at most once transition.
 In order to enforce this property, for each process $\proc_i$, we define a Boolean function

 and include the following constraint to the SMT instance: